govinda-attal/cabride-api/Readme.md

 Data format is as follow:
 medallion, hack_license, vendor_id, rate_code, store_and_fwd_flag, pickup_datetime, dropoff_datetime, passenger_count, trip_time_in_secs, trip_distance

-1. The medallion is the cab identification.
-2. API should provide a way to query how many trips a particular cab (medallion) has made given a particular pickup date ( using pickup_datetime and only considering the date part)
-3. The API must receive one or more medallions and return how many trips each medallion has made.
+The medallion is the cab identification.
+API should provide a way to query how many trips a particular cab (medallion) has made given a particular pickup date ( using pickup_datetime and only considering the date part).
+The API must receive one or more medallions and return how many trips each medallion has made.

 Considering that the query creates a heavy load on the database, the results must be cached.
 The API must allow user to ask for fresh data, ignoring the cache.
 There must be also be a method to clear the cache.